DataResearchLabs/my_time_tabulator/README.md

 ### 1. Introduction
 #### 1.1 Ten Reasons Why You Should Track Your Time...
 1. **Monitoring Value**: If time is more valuable than money, why do so few track it relative to tracking money?<br>
-2. **Your Story**: "It is performance review time...what did you accomplish last quarter or last year?"
+2. **Your Story**: "It is performance review time...what did you accomplish last quarter or last year?"<br>
-    - Managers are too busy to see or understand all the great work you do...so package it up as nice, easily digestable projects, tasks, times, and dates.
+    * Managers are too busy to see or understand all the great work you do...so package it up as nice, easily digestable projects, tasks, times, and dates.<br>
-    - Sell your work story...because nobody else is going to do it for you.
+    * Sell your work story...because nobody else is going to do it for you.<br>
-3. **Red Light/Green Light**: Wouldn't it be nice to tag and rollup all your tasks as:
+3. **Red Light/Green Light**: Wouldn't it be nice to tag and rollup all your tasks as:<br>
-    - Green Light: What you're hired to do
+    - Green Light: What you're hired to do<br>
-    - Yellow Light: What can be delegated
+    - Yellow Light: What can be delegated<br>
-    - Orange Light: Important, but not what you were hired to do
+    - Orange Light: Important, but not what you were hired to do<br>
-    - Red Light: Wasting time, nice-to-have but not need-to-have Then roll it all up every week to analyze and adjust.<br>
+    - Red Light: Wasting time, nice-to-have but not need-to-have<br>
+    Then roll it all up every week to analyze and adjust.<br>
     Besides, wouldn't it be nice to identify activities that are misusing or even wasting your time?<br>
     If you can show that 60% of your week is meetings, it becomes much easier to make the case to curtail them.<br>